HudDavi/data-scientist-take-home/README.md

-# Douro Labs Data Scientist Take Home Problem
+# Data Scientist Take Home Problem

-In this test, we will fetch and analyze Pyth price update transactions.
+In this question, we will fetch and analyze Pyth price update transactions.
 The goal of this problem is to understand how much gas is being spent on Pyth transactions on the Optimism Network.
 We will answer this question by fetching the relevant transactions, storing them in a database, and then analyzing them.